boshkaoff/boshkaoff/README.md

 ### AbyssLeague
 A project for PVP in gacha games, featuring server-side and client-side implementations with advanced statistics and security systems.

+### DraftEA
+A commercial football project dedicated to drafting, managing teams, and analyzing player performance.
+It integrates real-time data analytics and forecasting models to assist stakeholders in making informed decisions.

 ### [FileManager](https://github.com/boshkaoff/File-Manager)
 Just a file manager nothing intresting